 I have been on the lookout for some cute ideas for Non-Candy Valentine Gift Ideas for Kids.
 My kids got enough candy in their Christmas stockings (from grandparents) to seriously last 6 months!
+I’m pretty sure they have candy from Halloween that still hasn’t been eaten.
 The last thing I want to turn around and give them this Valentine’s day is more candy!
 So here is a list of some cute and frugal gift ideas for your kids that are not candy, with some personalized ideas to make your gift more meaningful as well!

-2. Learning Resources Gears Gears Gears!100-Piece Deluxe Building Set, Pink Building Kit.
+Learning Resources Gears Gears Gears!100-Piece Deluxe Building Set, Pink Building Kit.
 Check out this educational STEM toy that even comes in Valentine colors.
 My girls love watching the gears spin!

 You probably already have the materials to make one of these handmade journals for kids at home.
 I suggest making one for your son or daughter and include some love notes in it, and leave the rest blank for them to fill out, or finish decorating.

 Get a personalized I See Me! book.
 We have quite a few of these at our house and each one is truly precious.
 There are some very cute personalized Valentine’s Day book options that will be a life long keepsake for your child.
 I have reviewed this company in the past over here!

 Get a small toy or jewelry items for less than $10 on Amazon as a non-candy Valentine’s Day gift idea.

 InvisableInk “Spy” Pens on Amazon.
 Write a secret Valentine that they will have to decode!

 Lego Friends – there are quite a few sets for less than $10.
 My daughter is currently addicted to Lego Friends!